Music of Slovenia: NSK State

 Since 1991, NSK has claimed to constitute a state, a claim similar to that of micronations.
 They issue passports, have presented shows of their work in the guise of an embassy or even as a territory of their supposed state, and maintain consulates in several cities including Umag, Croatia.
 NSK have also issued postage stamps.
 Laibach, in 2006, recorded (some may say 'remixed') the NSK State National Anthem on the LP "Volk."
 The "anthem" adopts its melody from another Laibach song, "The Great Seal."
 Laibach's version of the NSK anthem includes a computer voice reciting an excerpt from Winston Churchill's famous "We shall fight them on the beaches/We shall never surrender" speech.
 The computer voice is clearly recognisable as the voice synthesiser Macintalk, built into classic Mac OS, and uses the preset voice Ralph.

 The NSK passports are an art project and as such are not valid for travel.
 However, many desperate people have fallen for a scam in which they are issued a NSK passport.
 Most of these scams originate in Nigeria and Egypt.

 Laibach

-Laibach [ˈlaɪbax] is a Slovenian avant-garde music group strongly associated with Nazism, martial, and neo-classical musical styles.
+Laibach [ˈlaɪbax] is a Slovenian avant-garde music group strongly associated with martial, and neo-classical musical styles.
 Laibach formed 1 June 1980 in Trbovlje, Slovenia (then Yugoslavia).
 Laibach represents the music wing of the Neue Slowenische Kunst (NSK) art collective, of which it was a founding member in 1984.
 The name "Laibach" is the German name for Slovenia's capital city, Ljubljana.